stevana/stateful-pbt-with-fakes/README.md

 The first project at Ericsson that Quviq helped out testing was written in Erlang.
-Unlike Haskell, Erlang is not a pure functional programming language and on top of that there’s concurrency everywhere.
-So even the second, monadic, version of QuickCheck didn’t turn out to be ergonomic enough for the job.
+Unlike Haskell, Erlang is not a pure functional programming language and on top of that there's concurrency everywhere.
+So even the second, monadic, version of QuickCheck didn't turn out to be ergonomic enough for the job.
 This is what motivated the closed source Quviq QuickCheck version written in Erlang, first mentioned in the paper [*Testing telecoms software with Quviq